 Once you have your numbers, you can plug them into a simple equation.
 Divide the volume of the hot tub by three, and then divide that number by the estimated number of bathers who use it.
 With the 170-gallon example above, and with a bather number of two, this would add up to the number 28.
 You would then need to change that water about every 28 days.

-Like the three-month rule, this is simply a guideline to help you keep the water clean without draining the tub every day after use.
 If you have further questions or you want to see the latest hot tubs, give us a call.